i05nagai/memorandum/language/english.md

     * she's in the shop on her feet all day
 * concussion
     * a usually temporary injury to the brain caused by a fall or hit on the head or by violent shaking
+    * Over the past 5 years; I've experienced two depression pereiods: one after I fractured my leg
+* fracture
+    * v, I, T
+        * If something hard, such as a bone, fractures, or is fracture, it breask or cracks
 * nosy
     * adj, v
     * showing too much curiosity about other people's affairs.